SilkRose/Pony/src/stories/best-of-seventy-one/best-of-seventy-one.md

 *I love this.*

+Out of the corner of my eye, I see Applejack staring at us, slack jawed.

+*Time to leave, I suppose.*

 I break the kiss and say the only thing that I can think of.
 "I love you."

 "I love you too!"